6 Police Officers Shot In Separate Incidents In Florida, Pennsylvania

 Police in Kissimmee, Fla., just south of Orlando, reported late Friday that two officers there had been shot.

-Officer Matthew Baxter, a 3-year veteran of the department, was killed, and Sgt.
-Sam Howard, a 10-year veteran, was in "grave critical condition," Kissimmee Police Chief Jeff O'Dell told reporters early Saturday.
+Officer Matthew Baxter, a three-year veteran of the department, was killed, and Sgt.
+Sam Howard, Kissimmee Police Chief Jeff O'Dell told reporters early Saturday.
+Authorities now say Howard died of his injuries Saturday night, the police department said in a statement on posted to Facebook.

 Baxter was married to another officer and had three children.
 Howard is also married and a father.